 France Travel: Most Popular Articles

-Nice itself is an attraction: the rich blue-green sea, diverse shopping, splendid dining and lovely art-deco façades.
-But there are several spots that a tourist simply must see, such as the Cours Saleya Flower Market, the Matisse Museum, ancient Roman ruins, the Russian Cathedral and more.
+Nice itself is an attraction: the rich blue-green sea, diverse shopping, and splendid dining.
 Find out about the top attractions in Nice, France.

 There are plenty of stereotypes about the French: they stink, women don't shave their underarms, they are rude, they hate Americans, they all go topless at the beach.
 Don't be fooled by these myths and urban legends.
 The truth is far more interesting.
 Here is some myth busting a la France with this list of top myths about France and the French people.

 Want to bank naked?
 Shop naked?
 Dine naked?
 Buy baguettes at a brasserie naked?
-Lay out on a vibrant Mediterranean beach naked?
 Visit Cap d'Agde, the world's capital of nudism.

 Nice, France's second-largest tourist center and a dignified queen of the Cote d'Azur, certainly has plenty to offer the tourist.
 Still, this area of France is filled with wonderful hilltop perched villages, upscale resort cities, an independent principality and neighboring Alps villages.
 Find out the best daytrips from Nice so you can maximize your vacation time.

-A Guide to the Beaches of France.
 Where will you choose to go?
 The French Atlantic coast?
 Normandy?
 Brittany?
-Or perhaps the Mediterranean, the most popular beach destination in Europe?
-Check the suggestions here to choose where to swim, sail, surf or just chill out.
+Check the suggestions here to choose where to swim, sail, surf or just relax.

 One of the best reasons to visit France is the wine.
 The world's largest wine producer, France's range of wine types, flavors and tastes is as diverse as the various wine regions in France.
 Here is a list of the best French wine tours to taste, tour and experience French wine and sightseeing.